IBM/cloud-native-starter/workshop/04-traffic-management.md

 ![injected as additional containe](images/traffic-routing-deployment05.png)

 We want to control the route traffic (e.g. REST API calls).
-To control the traffic into a Kubernetes application a **Kubernetes Ingress** is required.
-With Istio, we have the equivalent **Istio Gateway** which allows it to manage and monitor incoming traffic.
+To control the traffic into a **Kubernetes application** a **Kubernetes Ingress** is required.
+With Istio, we have a similar **Istio Ingress Gateway** which is a Pod running in Kubernetes.
 This gateway in turn uses the **Istio ingress gateway** which is a Pod running in Kubernetes.
 In following pricture we see the definition of our Istio gateway.
 The [Istio ingress.ymal](web-api-java-jee/deployment/istio-ingress.yaml).

-This gateway listens on port **80** and answers to any request (“*”).
+In our example, this gateway listens on **port 80** and answers to any request (“*”).
 The “hosts: *” should not be used in production, of course.

 ![Istio gateway](images/traffic-routing-deployment06.png)